PBNs are dead!

 For a few years, I had focused on auction and backorder domains for my PBN network.

-Auction domains can be acquired on typical auction platforms (like GoDaddy Auctions) where you would bid against others for a domain that the owner has voluntarily put up for sale.
+Auction domains can be acquired on typical auction platforms (like GoDaddy Auctions or other Godaddy alternatives) where you would bid against others for a domain that the owner has voluntarily put up for sale.

 Backorders involve a similar auction process, but instead you’re bidding on a domain that is about to drop from someone’s account.